byglow9/byglow9/README.md

 </div>

 - 📈 starting in programming
-- 💼 Studying systems development at SENAI
+- 💼 graduated in systems development at SENAI ZERBINI
+- 🫶 passionate about technology
+- 🔎 looking for my first job in the area

 ## Technologies